Crispy Orange Chicken

 How to make orange chicken

-- How to make orange sauce: To make the sweet and sticky sauce, cook ginger and garlic in a tablespoon of canola oil until fragrant, around 30 seconds.
+- How to make orange sauce: To make the sweet and sticky sauce, heat a tablespoon of vegetable oil in a large skillet or pan set over medium-high heat.
+Add the fresh ginger and garlic and cook until fragrant, around 30 seconds.
 Pour in fresh orange juice.
 Fresh orange juice tends to be less sweet than a bottled version and I like the acidity it adds.
-Add chicken stock, sugar, rice vinegar, the zest of an orange and soy sauce and bring to a boil.
+Add chicken stock, sugar, rice vinegar, the orange zest and soy sauce and bring to a boil.
 Mix corn starch (cornflour) with water to make a slurry then stir into the sauce.
 Allow to cook until the sauce has thickened.
 Taste and adjust seasoning as needed.
 You want the sauce to be pleasantly sweet and well seasoned.

-- Crispy chicken: To make the chicken super crispy, coat it first in a mixture of flour, corn starch (cornflour) and salt, then in beaten eggs and again in the flour.
+- Crispy chicken: To make the chicken super crispy, coat it first in a mixture of flour, a few tablespoons corn starch and salt, then in beaten eggs and again in the flour.
 The corn starch adds extra crispiness once fried.
-Fry the chicken in approximately 10cm/4 inches of hot canola oil until golden brown and crisp.
+Fry the chicken pieces in approximately 10cm/4 inches of hot canola oil until golden brown and crisp.
 You know the oil is hot enough if it starts sizzling around the chicken when a piece is carefully lowered in.
-Remove the cooked chicken from the oil with a slotted spoon and allow to drain on kitchen paper.
+You might need to cook the chicken in batches to prevent over-crowding the pot.
+Remove the cooked chicken from the oil with a slotted spoon and allow to drain on paper towel.

 - Serving: When you’re ready to serve, combine the chicken with the orange sauce and toss well to coat the chicken.
-Sprinkle over chopped spring onion/green onion and serve over rice or noodles drizzled with the extra sauce.
+Garnish with spring onion/green onion and sesame seeds (optional) and serve over rice or noodles drizzled with the extra sauce.

 How to reheat orange chicken

 The chicken in its sticky sauce is the main attraction so keep side dishes simple.
-Steamed rice or noodles and perhaps green vegetables like broccoli, sugar snap peas, bok choy or asparagus is all that is needed.
+Rice (or brown rice) or noodles and perhaps green vegetables like broccoli, sugar snap peas, bok choy or asparagus is all that is needed.

 Ingredients